The Master Gardener program is now accepting applications for the Fall-Winter 2023/24 class.

 – increase public awareness of healthy living through gardening.

 MGs also enhance communities through demonstration gardens and educational teaching.
 Whatever the priority need may be, if it can be addressed through gardening, WSU Extension Master Gardener volunteers are there to serve as part of the solution.
-The WSU Extension MG Program is open to everyone with an interest in gardening and a willingness to use their knowledge, experience and enthusiasm to make a positive impact on their local community.
-The WSU Master Gardener Program is open to anyone over the age of 18 who has a passion for gardening and a desire and willingness to use their experiences and knowledge to make a positive impact on Stevens County.
+The WSU Master Gardener Program is open to anyone over the age of 18 who has a passion for gardening and a desire and willingness to use their experiences, knowledge, and enthusiasm to make a positive impact on Stevens County.
 If you are looking for a way to expand your current gardening knowledge and serve your community we hope you will consider joining our class.

 Volunteers must complete the required training and volunteer time to be certified as a Master Gardener.
 A tuition fee of $65 and an online module fee of $75 is administered to cover part of the cost of materials provided during training and speaker fees.

 - Successful completion of the application and screening process.

-Attendance at orientation and all training sessions.
-Classes usually run 15 weeks.
-Face-to-face class sessions occur every other week and are scheduled by class voting.
+- Attendance at orientation and all training sessions.
+The course is 15 weeks, mostly completed online, but in-person classes are held bi-weekly.
+Date & time for face-to-face class sessions are scheduled by class voting.

 - Successful completion and passing of online, open book quizzes and exams.